-- 23 For attached garages/carports, de-emphasize their visual impact on the streetscape by: - a) Integrating the attached garage/carport into the massing and design of the dwelling. - b) Recessing them from the main front wall and avoid projecting it beyond the main front wall of the adjacent dwellings. - c) Considering the attached garages include a second storey over the garage, where height limitations permit. - d) Designing the roof line of the attached garage/carport to be compatible with and complement the roof line of the dwelling.
-Where appropriate, consider extending the dwelling's roof to cover garages/carports to reflect modern, minimalistic architectural styles. - e) Integrating garage doors into the dwelling's façade design. - f) Ensuring that garage doors do not dominate the front facade of the house. - 24 Encourage a consistent garage type and location along the street. - 25 Encourage narrow driveways and ensure their widths do not substantially exceed the garage/carport width. - 26 Encourage rear detached garages. - 27 Where detached garages are proposed, locate them recessed from the dwelling's main front wall, and design them to reflect and complement the materials and character of the house. - 28 Ensure the size of the garage is compatible with the size of the lot/dwelling; - a) Front-facing attached garages should not take up more than 50% of the width of the main front wall of the dwelling. - b) A maximum of a 2-car garage is considered appropriate for this neighbourhood. - 29 Where appropriate due to lot grading, consider half-below grade garages; ensure it is recessed from the main front wall and livable spaces are place on top of it (i.e. proportion-ate windows or balconies addressing the main frontage).
+- 22 For attached garages/carports, de-emphasize their visual impact on the streetscape by: - a) Integrating the attached garage/carport into the massing and design of the dwelling. - b) Recessing them from the main front wall and avoid projecting it beyond the main front wall of the adjacent dwellings. - c) Considering the attached garages include a second storey over the garage, where height limitations permit. - d) Designing the roof line of the attached garage/carport to be compatible with and complement the roof line of the dwelling. - e) Integrating garage doors into the dwelling's façade design. - f) Ensuring that garage doors do not dominate the front facade of the house. - 23 Encourage a consistent garage type and location along the street. - 24 Encourage narrow driveways and ensure their widths do not substantially exceed the garage/carport width. - 25 Encourage rear detached garages. - 26 Where detached garages are proposed, locate them recessed from the dwelling's main front wall, and design them to reflect and complement the materials and character of the house. - 27 Ensure the size of the garage is compatible with the size of the lot/dwelling; - a) Front-facing attached garages should not take up more than 50% of the width of the main front wall of the dwelling. - b) A maximum of a 2-car garage is considered appropriate for this neighbourhood.